Sinatra-mf/sinatra-challenge/README.md

 # sinatra-challenge
 https://github.com/Sinatra-mf/sinatra-challenge

-DESCRIPTION:
+# DESCRIPTION:

-Provison a new application server using AWS ClouldFormation customized template to deploy WordPress application on a Linux image, WordPress is a open-source content management web software based on PHP and MySQL which you can use to create a website or blog.
+Provison a new application server using AWS CloudFormation customized template to deploy WordPress application on a Linux image, WordPress is a open-source content management web software based on PHP and MySQL which you can use to create a website or blog.

-To properly deploy this package, you are required to have an AWS account and some knowledge of using AWS ClouldFormation tool.
+To properly deploy this package, you are required to have an AWS account to login to AWS console and some knowledge of using AWS CloudFormation tool to create a new Stack.

+# REQUIREMENTS:
+AWS account

+CloudFormation Management console